jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Getting-Started/Process/Subject-Cancellation.md

 # Subject Cancellation

+###### Entity cancellation: It refers to the cancellation of the license number of an entity.
+After the entity license number is canceled, the license numbers of all websites under your entity will be canceled as well.
+According to the relevant laws and regulations, the website without license number cannot be opened for access.

 ## I. Log in to the License System

 1. Log in the official website of JD Cloud & AI [www.jcloud.com](http://www.jcloud.com) and click **License** at the upper right